SchemaPlus/schema_plus/README.md

 ## Features

-Here some examples that show off the high points.
+This README lists the major features, with examples of use.
 For full details see the [RDoc documentation](http://rubydoc.info/gems/schema_plus).

 ### Indexes